viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

-I’ve always been the one who has been hurt my other people’s anger, I know how much pain and how much sucks to receive someone else’s anger so I know that I would never want to make someone feel that way which is why I don’t get angry

 what do you think is most important health, time and money?
 I think one the the keys to living a good life optimizing for health, time and money.